SaumyaG-33/githubtest/README.md

-Got it!
-Here’s a README file that focuses on the deployed version of your LinkedIn clone without installation instructions:

----

 # LinkedIn Clone

 Welcome to the LinkedIn Clone project!
 This application is a modern replica of LinkedIn, built using Next.js, TypeScript, and Tailwind CSS.
 It provides core networking features, allowing users to create and interact with posts, manage their profiles, and more.